teamoctahexa/sync-project/README.md

 ### Exclusions

-The script includes common exclusions by default.
+The script includes common exclusions by default and also uses your project's .gitignore file to determine additional exclusions.
 You can modify the EXCLUSIONS array in the script to add or remove items:

 ```bash
 EXCLUSIONS=(